Please ensure Javascript is enabled for purposes of website accessibility

 Post-Meeting Virtual Meeting Etiquette Excellence

-- Follow-ups become particularly important in virtual meetings, where distractions or technical difficulties may arise.
+• Follow-ups become particularly important in video conferencing guidelines, where distractions or technical difficulties may arise.

-- The recording should be shared immediately with all relevant participants.
+• The recording should be shared immediately with all relevant participants, whether captured using a Microsoft Teams recorder or another conferencing platform.

 Cultural Considerations in Virtual Meeting Etiquette

-Virtual meeting etiquette varies significantly across cultures, and global teams must convey respect in a manner that is meaningful and respectful.
+Virtual meeting etiquette varies significantly across cultures, and global teams must convey respect in ways that are meaningful and respectful.
 What one culture considers good manners in virtual meetings may be perceived as bad manners in another.

 Time and Punctuality Expectations

-In some societies, punctuality is almost vital (it’s a matter of respect), and you are expected to be present for the appointment at least 5 minutes before it begins.
+In some societies, punctuality is almost vital (it’s a matter of respect), and you are expected to arrive at least 5 minutes before the appointment begins.
 Being mindful of these expectations can help build an inclusive environment through virtual meetings.

-Consider including some buffer time for international meetings to accommodate different cultural attitudes towards punctuality and potential technical issues with setup.
+Consider including some buffer time for international meetings to accommodate different cultural attitudes towards punctuality and potential setup issues.

 Communication Styles and Hierarchy

-The etiquette of virtual meetings for students and junior colleagues can differ significantly from what we expect from senior team members in a hierarchical culture.
+The etiquette of virtual meetings for students and junior colleagues can differ significantly from that expected of senior team members in a hierarchical culture.
 In some cultures, the right to speak and how people present their arguments are emphasized; in others, discussion is encouraged.

 Set clear expectations at the start of meetings so that all attendees understand how to contribute and what type of communication is expected.